 Recently I spent some time with a Mum from school to set up a weekly routine so she can manage her paperwork.
-She was concerned she had overdue bills, school notices were going missing and the thought of being out of control drove her call to me for some assistance.
+She was concerned she had overdue bills, school notices were going missing and the thought of being out of control drove her to call to me for assistance.

 I was delighted that she understood the need to make time to get stuff done.
 I look forward to keeping up with her progress.
 You too can follow the same process to take control of your paperwork.

 Allocate a block at the same time each week to action your paperwork.
 30 minutes to 1 hour per week should be plenty

 Set up a system for incoming mail.
 Create an intray and put mail in it as soon as it comes through your front door.
 Process the mail in your paperwork sessions you have put in the diary in the above step.
 Read here for more inspiration about dealing with your incoming mail particularly automating utility payments and receiving bills via email.